appium/appium/docs/en/writing-running-appium/ios/ios-tvos.md

 ```

 ## More actions
 tvOS provides [remote controller](https://developer.apple.com/design/human-interface-guidelines/tvos/remote-and-controllers/remote/) based actions.
 Appium provides _Buttons_ actions via `mobile: pressButton`.
-There are `menu`, `up/down/left/right`, `home`, `playpause` and `select`.
-Available actions are provided in the error message if you send unavailable button name to the server.
+These are `menu`, `up/down/left/right`, `home`, `playpause` and `select`.
+Available actions are enumerated in the error message if you send unsupported button name to the server.

 Appium calculates `up/down/left/right` and `select` automatically if the combination of `find element/s` and `click` is provided.
 You should not care about which keys should be pressed to reach an arbitrary element every time.

-You can also handle a focus or play/pause player by pressing button actions. `menu` works as _back_ in iOS context in tvOS.
+You can also handle a focus or play/pause player by pressing button actions. `menu` works as _back_ for iOS context in tvOS.

 ## Resources
 - Related issue: https://github.com/appium/appium/pull/12401